 - limiting disclosure of information from students’ records to those who have students’ written consent or to officials specifically permitted within the law, such as College officials and - under certain conditions - local, state, and federal officials.

 Students who wish to grant parental, spouse, or third-party access to their educational records may do so by submitting an Authorization to Release Student Information form to the Records office.

-Metropolitan Community College will not disclose any personally identifiable information about students (except directory information listed below at the discretion of the College) without the written consent of the student.
-Each student, however, has the right to restrict the release of any or all of this information by submitting a Request to Opt Out of Directory Information form or sending in a written request to the Records office.
-MCC’s directory information may include (at the discretion of the College):
+Metropolitan Community College will not disclose any personally identifiable information about students (except directory information listed below, at the discretion of the College) without the written consent of the student.
+Each student, however, has the right to restrict the release of this information by submitting an opt out of directory information form or sending in a written request to the Records office.
+MCC’s directory information may include, at the discretion of the College: